 So your mission when it comes to personal branding is to take consistent action to ensure that anytime someone asks “who is that?” a clear, accurate, and positive answer comes back.

-Now, in reality, we know that personal brand is not that simple, it’s an abstract and complex concept, because it’s not actually any single person’s opinion… it’s the cumulative opinion – the shared opinions that exist about you in your market.
+Now, in reality, we know that personal brand is not quite that simple, it’s an abstract and complex concept, because it’s not actually any single person’s opinion… it’s the cumulative opinion – the shared opinions that exist about you in your market.

 But how do you work with an abstract concept like that?
 How do you even begin to work on influencing something that intangible?